 Our Farms

 Norfolk Seaweed is a company created by people who come from and live in North Norfolk, with a family background in growing and selling oysters and mussels.
-Our pilot farm will produce sustainable, ethical seaweed for use in bio-fertilisers, bioplastics, food, nutraceuticals and much more...
+Our pilot farm produces sustainable, ethical seaweed used primarily in bio-fertilisers, but potentially for bioplastics, nutraceuticals and much more...

-Our initial farm will comprise a 5ha pilot project growing to 25ha over 3 years, with careful environmental monitoring at each stage of the project.
-The farm will aid regeneration both off and onshore in our region.
+Our initial farm comprises a 5ha pilot project, which will grow to 25ha, with careful environmental monitoring at each stage of the project.
+The farm aids regeneration both off and onshore in our region.
 Seaweed farming does not need land, pesticide, fertilisers, or freshwater to grow – it has zero inputs and does not produce waste.

 To create a regenerative, sustainable, scalable blue economy business, providing local employment opportunities and local economic growth.